zgfh/pxdocs/content/reference/CLI/authorization.md

 `pxctl` allows you to generate self-signed tokens in a few different ways:
 ECDSA, RSA, and Shared-Secret.
-In addition to these parameters, you must pass an issuer and `authconfig.yaml`.
-See below for an example with configuration `authconfig.yaml`.
+In addition to these parameters, you must pass an issuer and a YAML configuration file:

 ```text
 pxctl auth token generate --auth-config=<authconfig.yaml> --issuer <issuer> \